docker/docs/docker-cloud/builds/automated-build.md

 ## Configure automated build settings

-You can configure your repositories in Docker Cloud so that they automatically build an image each time you push new code to your source provider.
+You can configure repositories in Docker Cloud so that they automatically build an image each time you push new code to your source provider.
 If you have [automated tests](automated-testing.md) configured, the new image is only pushed when the tests succeed.